godotengine/godot-docs/classes/class_file.rst

         file.close()
         return content

-In the example above, the file will be saved in the user data folder as specified in the `Data paths <https://docs.godotengine.org/en/3.4/tutorials/io/data_paths.html>`__ documentation.
+In the example above, the file will be saved in the user data folder as specified in the :doc:`Data paths <../tutorials/io/data_paths>` documentation.

-**Note:** To access project resources once exported, it is recommended to use :ref:`ResourceLoader<class_ResourceLoader>` instead of the ``File`` API, as some files are converted to engine-specific formats and their original source files might not be present in the exported PCK package.
+\ **Note:** To access project resources once exported, it is recommended to use :ref:`ResourceLoader<class_ResourceLoader>` instead of the ``File`` API, as some files are converted to engine-specific formats and their original source files might not be present in the exported PCK package.

-**Note:** Files are automatically closed only if the process exits "normally" (such as by clicking the window manager's close button or pressing **Alt + F4**).
+\ **Note:** Files are automatically closed only if the process exits "normally" (such as by clicking the window manager's close button or pressing **Alt + F4**).
 If you stop the project execution by pressing **F8** while the project is running, the file won't be closed as the game process will be killed.
 You can work around this by calling :ref:`flush<class_File_method_flush>` at regular intervals.

 Tutorials
 ---------

-- :doc:`../tutorials/scripting/filesystem`
+- :doc:`File system <../tutorials/scripting/filesystem>`

 - `3D Voxel Demo <https://godotengine.org/asset-library/asset/676>`__